-To enable you to look after your senior cat, it is useful for you to understand the changes that they will experience as they age.
-Older cats have an altered physiology, they experience changes in behavior and they become susceptible to certain health conditions and illnesses.
+To be able to properly look after your senior cat, it’s a good idea to learn all about the changes that they will experience as they age.
+Older cats have altered physiology, they experience changes in behavior and they become susceptible to certain health conditions and illnesses.

 In terms of physiological changes, your senior cat may not be able to smell or taste food as well as they could before and this can result in a loss of appetite.
-They are also not so able to digest fat and protein so intestinal issues may arise.
-Older cats cannot hear as well, their immune system does not work as well and their skin loses elasticity.
+Older kitties may also not be as able to digest fat and protein as efficiently as they did before so intestinal issues may arise.
+On top of this, senior felines cannot hear as well, their immune systems do not work as they used to, and their skin loses elasticity.
 They are also not able to tolerate stress as well as a younger cat can.

 If they develop a health condition, such as arthritis, it can trigger other behavior changes such as aggression which is associated with pain.
 Diabetes can trigger increased thirst or appetite.